richardmleggett/MARTi/docs/source/index.rst

 ..
 Note::
    | The current version of MARTi is for beta testing purposes and the following are not yet fully implemented:
    |
-   | * Full SLURM support - you can run on an HPC (SLURM or otherwise), but you are restricted to the resources of the HPC node that the MARTi back-end runs on.
+   | * Full SLURM support - implemented, but untested outside of the Earlham Institute.
+Get in contact if you'd like to try it!
    | * Centrifuge support - currently only BLAST-based analysis is supported.